shanecelis/bevy_minibuffer/README.md

 # TODO
 - [ ] Use a real cursor/selection highlight that doesn't [fail on wrap](https://discord.com/channels/691052431525675048/1305257817057398825/1305257817057398825).
+- [ ] Change the keyseq macros to use lower case.
+- [ ] Copy the color::View to create Minibuffer's own View.

 # Design Quetions
 ## Re: No windows antigoal